Alt text: A person holds a thermal imaging device displaying a heat map towards a wall.

 🔹 Durability in Extreme Conditions – It withstands high temperatures and environmental stresses, making it perfect for aerospace and medical applications.

 But, gold’s use in mainstream consumer electronics is limited due to its high cost.
-Although you’ll find small amounts of gold in smartphone connectors and high-end processors, copper remains the primary choice for most microchip wiring.
+While you’ll find small amounts of gold in smartphone connectors and high-end processors, copper remains the primary choice for most microchip wiring.

 How Much Gold Is in Your Smartphone?